 Nail those - the human flaw and the perfectly unsuitable circumstances - and you've got the essential irony that powers a novel.

 A disaster story brings these into sharp dramatic relief.
-As one of my writers pointed out this week, the hero of the Jaws movie is afraid of water.
+It loves irony: the hero of the Jaws movie is afraid of water.

-But there's more - it's not the flaw that's so important in the grand scheme of a disaster story, so much as the hero or heroine's gift.
+But there's more - it's not the hero's character flaw that's so important in the grand scheme of a disaster story, so much as the hero or heroine's gift.

-The narrative path as outlined in The Five F's of story at The Novelry, finds its immaculately opposite form in a disaster story.
-The negative image.
-Perhaps that's not surprising, for is a novel is propelled by what the main character wants, in a disaster story it's all about what they don't want to happen.
+While a novel is usually propelled by what the main character wants, in a disaster story it's all about what they don't want to happen.